pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I must have spent one week preparing for the exam.
 * I must spend more time studying for the exam.

----

-Ana: What have you been doing the last couple of [hours,days,weeks,months,years]?

-Bob: I have spent several days resolving this issue.

----
 ## resolve resolved (d) (reg)
 * I haven't been able to resolve the [problem,issue] yet.
 *